 Because of these unique supply-and-demand patterns, utilities in the West rely more heavily on electricity transported over long distances than utilities in the East.
-Electricity generally flows south and west in a "doughnut" pattern, rather than the typical spiderweb pattern in the East.
+Electricity generally flows south and west in a "doughnut" pattern, rather than the typical spiderweb pattern of the East.

 Geography and Land Use

 Nearly 87% of the Western Interconnection is public or protected land, compared to just 27% in the combined Eastern, Texas, and Quebec interconnections.
-These protected areas present more challenges when planning the system, including the protection of vulnerable species, habitats, and vegetation; preservation of game rangeland, migration corridors, and critical rivers and streams.
+These protected areas present more challenges when planning the system, including the protection of vulnerable species, habitats, and vegetation; and the preservation of game rangeland, migration corridors, and critical rivers and streams.
 There are also cultural considerations when planning the system, including Native American tribal lands and sacred sites, national parks and monuments, and state parks.